SAN FRANCISCO(Reuters) - Some things you might know about Beto O’Rourke, the former Texas congressman who just entered the race for president:

 But the political balance allows him to appeal to both main strands of political thought in Silicon Valley – a key source of campaign money and cultural influence.

 O’Rourke credits the Cult of the Dead Cow with developing his thinking in a number of ways.
-Not least, he fought to restore net neutrality, the principle which prevented internet providers from favoring some content over others.
+Not least, he fought to restore net neutrality, the principle which prevented internet providers from favouring some content over others.

 Enthusiastically supported by large tech companies and consumer groups, net neutrality was formally adopted by the Federal Communications Commission in 2015.
 The major telecommunications companies argued that it limited their ability to offer new services to content providers, and under the Trump Administration, the FCC overturned the policy in 2017.
 An attempt to legislate its reinstatement failed last year, although tech trade groups are still trying in court.